Amy13139/wip-eaw-docs/docs/basegame/bik.rst

-.. _basegame-filetype-bik:
+.. _basegame-bik:

 *********
 BIK Files
 *********

-.. _basegame-filetype-bik-about:
+.. _basegame-bik-about:

 About
 =====
 All .BIK files in EaW and FoC are movie files of the proprietary `Bink Video Format <https://wikipedia.org/wiki/Bink_Video>`_.
 The format was reverse-engineered and added to the `FFmpeg Utility`_ under the libavcodec.
-All .BIK files are given an internal ID through an `XML File <basegame-filetype-xml>` of the `BinkMovies XML Type <basegame-xml-binkmovie>`.
+All .BIK files are given an internal ID through an `XML File <basegame-xml>` of the `BinkMovies XML Type <basegame-xml-binkmovie>`.

-.. _basegame-filetype-bik-struct:
+.. _basegame-bik-struct:

 Usage
 =====